 Medical malpractice cases must be brought soon after the injury; in California, this is three years from the date of one’s injury, or if the person could not have known at the date of one’s injury, one year from the date at which a person realizes an injury has occurred.
 This time period in which one may file a claim is referred to as the “statute of limitations.”
 Statutes of limitations vary based on the type of suit being filed.
 If a lawsuit is not filed within the specific period of allotted time, the court will automatically dismiss the case, regardless of the facts of the injuries of the patient/victim.

-An issue that often arises in such cases, especially, is that of whether to sue for compensatory as well as punitive damages.
+An issue that often arises in such cases is that of when to sue for compensatory and punitive damages.
 The former refers to costs sought to be recouped just by virtue of having experienced an injury, so it includes an estimate of what it will take financially to make the injured or aggrieved party whole.
-However, punitive damages are often sought, especially when a medical provider acted so improperly, and especially when there is cause to believe that such conduct is routine rather than an aberration.
+However, punitive damages are often sought, especially when a medical provider acted improperly, and especially when there is cause to believe that such conduct is routine rather than an aberration.